 III.
 REQUIRED PLANS & SUBMITTALS FOR CONSTRUCTION WITHIN THE CITY

-When stamped or sealed drawings are required, two sets of complete plans must be presented upon application for a building permit.
+When stamped or sealed drawings are required, two sets of complete plans and one electronic copy must be presented upon application for a building permit.
 Depending on the scope of project, all the following information may not be required.
 If in doubt, please ask.

 A. Commercial/Industrial or Multi-Family Residential:

 1. The Sevierville Regional Planning Commission must approve a site plan for these types of projects.
 Copies of Development Review Process & Guidelines and Requirements are available at City Hall.

-2. Two complete copies of construction plans are required in detail as necessary for adequate review.
+2. Two complete copies of construction plans and one electronic copy are required in detail as necessary for adequate review.
 Plans should include but are not limited to: